 A brief word on important regulatory and legal matters in Page County

-Several laws govern relationships between renters and property owners in Northern Virginia.
+Several laws govern relationships between tenants and rental investors in Northern Virginia.
 The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Page County have more ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they happen.
+Furthermore our local governments in and around Page County have relevant ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws as they happen.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a renter and applies to all rental agreements.

-a handy source for property owners in Page County
+a useful archive for rental investors in Page County

 - Collections and evictions